obolo1/Expecting/README.md

 **Flow Navigation** (Screen to Screen)

-* Login
-   * Takes User to home page if already signed up
+* Login Screen => Home Page (If user has already signed up)
+OPTIONS:
-   * If sign up button is tapped the user will be taken to the registration page *Username and password creation page
+- If sign up button is tapped the user will be taken to the registration page
+OR:
+- Username and password creation page
-       *Personal Info
+- Personal Info
-       *Maternal Welfare page
+- Maternal Welfare page
-       *Then to Homepage
+- Then to Homepage
-* Home Page
+* Home Page Screen => Schedule page
-   * From home page the user navigate to the schedule page
-   * From home page the user navigate to the edit profile page
+* Home Page Screen => Edit profile page
-   * From home page the user can logout
+* Profile Page => Login Screen (If user logs out or deletes account)

 ## Wireframes